pgooch/rgbaColorPicker/readme.md

 - stylesheet : false, 'path/to/stylesheet.css' - **default: false**
 - callback : 'callback function' - **default: none**
 - alpha : boolean  - **default: true**
+- force_rgba : boolean, will force the output to always be RGBA - **default: false**

 For example to mimic the original version of this script you would manually call it like this: